 - Quality counts.
 Invest in REITs with great properties and tenants that generate solid cash flow.

-- Consider diversification through REIT ETFs like the Vanguard Real Estate ETF (VNQ), instead of buying individual REIT stocks
+- Think diversification.
+REIT ETFs like the Vanguard Real Estate ETF (VNQ), are less risky than individual REIT stocks.

 The Bottom Line

 Investing in REITs may be a passive, income-producing alternative to buying property or investing in bonds.
-However don’t be fooled by the high dividend yields.
+However, don’t be fooled by the high dividend yields.
 Instead, choose the right management team and quality properties based on current trends and stay invested in the long term.
-Consider exchange traded REITs over non-traded REITs and pay attention to interest rates.
+Consider exchange-traded REITs over non-traded REITs and pay attention to interest rates.
 If you regard your retirement portfolio as a pie, one of the slices should be REITs.
-In the long run it will likely improve the flavour.
+In the long run, it will likely improve the flavor.

-You can invest in REITs stocks or in REIT mutual funds and ETFs, by purchasing them through your broker or advisor.
-At Kristal.AI, we believe REITs should be an important part of your income portfolio.
-If you’d like to know more, do drop a line and our experts will be glad to assist you!
+You can invest in REITs stocks or in REIT mutual funds and ETFs, whatever you like.
+At Kristal.AI, we believe real estate should be an important part of your income portfolio.
+If you’d like to know more, you can check out our real estate offerings here.
+Or, drop a line and our experts will be glad to assist you!

 The materials and data contained herein are for information only and shall in no event be construed as an offer to purchase or sell or the solicitation of an offer to purchase or sell any securities in any jurisdiction.
 Kristal Advisors does not make any representation, undertaking, warranty or guarantee as to the update, completeness, correctness, reliability or accuracy of the materials and data herein.
 All opinions, forecasts or estimation expressed herein are subject to change without prior notice.
 Kristal Advisors and its affiliates accept no liability or responsibility whatsoever for any direct or consequential loss and/or damages arising out of or in relation to any use of opinions, forecasts, materials and data contained herein or otherwise arising in connection therewith.